 - 1-2 chipotle peppers (canned in adobo, 1 for mild, 2 for spicy), chopped

-- 4 to 6 cups chicken stock, depending on desired thickness and how thick your pumpkin purée is (use vegetable stock for vegetarian option, can sub water for some of the stock)
+- 4 to 6 cups chicken stock, depending on desired thickness and how thick your pumpkin purée is (use vegetable stock for vegetarian or vegan option, can sub water for some of the stock)

 - 1 teaspoon dried oregano or 1/2 teaspoon ground oregano